You are here

 Harold and Evelyn (Eisenhauer) Nelson Endowed Scholarship

 The Nelsons have remained active at Kansas Wesleyan through the years.
 Harold was a member of the Board of Trustees from 1972-1981 and both are members of the Pioneer Society.
 In 1987, they were Charter Members of KWU Heritage Roll of Honor.
-Evelyn is also a member of the KWU Women's Auxiliary.
+Evelyn was also a member of the KWU Women's Auxiliary.
 In 1983, Harold was awarded an Honorary Doctorate by Kansas Wesleyan.

 The Nelson’s have created a strong legacy at Kansas Wesleyan.
 Over 80 members of the family have attended Wesleyan.
 The Albert Nelson Student Success Center, located in Memorial Library, is named after Harold’s oldest brother.

-Doris Lundin Nonker Scholarship
+Doris Lundin Nonken Scholarship

 C.L.
 Olson Endowed Scholarship Fund

 Charles L. Olson was born and raised in Newton, Kansas.
-He spent seven years studying at Kansas State, earning a Ph.D. in Veterinary Medicine.
+He spent seven years studying at Kansas State, earning a Ph.D. in veterinary medicine.
 Olson was an outstanding veterinarian, father and husband.
 His wife, Beverly, describes him as having an outgoing personality finding joy in helping others.
 Education was something that Olson valued greatly, and he made sure that his children had every opportunity to receive quality education.

 Cyrus R. Pangborn Memorial Scholarship